Final report for FNC23-1371

 We have 4 orchard blocks, though all are in relatively close proximity they are distinctly different in terms of the age of the tree and/or variety.
 For the first part of the year we treated all the blocks in largely the same way.

-Starting in late January of 2023 we began pruning.
+Starting in late January of 2023 (we continued this same program in 2024) we began pruning.
 The first thing we did was walk through the orchard and remove the 2 largest branches of every tree in blocks #1 #2 and #3 (the only pruning we did in block #4 was removing dead or diseased branches because these trees are still very young) wood using a chainsaw in block in #1 (our oldest trees).
-We then went back through blocks #1 #2 and #3 for the standard orchard pruning. at the same time, we began mowing throughout the orchard using primarily a flail mower which is ideal for mulching any organic matter that’s left on the orchard floor (a mulching mower is ideal for mechanical breaking down any leaves, sticks, drops, etc) though in some cases we used a zero turn lawn mower and weed wacker mainly in between trees or where it was difficult to maneuver the tractor with the flail mower.
+We then went back through blocks #1 #2 and #3 for the standard orchard pruning. at the same time, we began mowing throughout the orchard using primarily a flail mower which is ideal for mulching any organic matter that’s left on the orchard floor (a mulching mower is ideal for mechanical breaking down any leaves, sticks, drops, etc.) though in some cases we used a zero turn lawn mower and weed wacker mainly in between trees or where it was difficult to maneuver the tractor with the flail mower.
 We continued to mow across the whole orchard every 3 to 4 weeks, close to 10 times in the growing season.

 Step 2: Orchard spray program

-Starting in in the early spring/late winter we applied oxidate 2.0 across the whole orchard, (this replaced a dormant oil spray and a dormant sulfur spray) based on the work of Elderberry Pond FNE20-957 we believe this helped reduce overwintering diseases such as MLB.
+Starting in in the early spring/late winter we applied oxidate 2.0 across the whole orchard, (this replaced a dormant oil spray and a dormant sulfur spray) based on the work of Elderberry Pond FNE20-957 , We believe this helped reduce overwintering diseases such as MLB.
 We applied oxidate across the whole orchard including block #3 (control block) both because we wanted to maintain our standard of applying a dormant spray to control diseases but also so that we could try to isolate results from sulfur applications alone.
 Starting at petal fall we started applying Microthiol Sulfur.

 We applied it at 10lbs per acre (50lbs total) along with a NU Film P (a spreader sticker) all in a 150-gallon tank.
 An important note is that we use rainwater for all our foliar applications because there is evidence that water quality can have a significant impact on spray efficacy, though this may be more important for chemical or nutrient applications we believe it to be a best practice.
-Example:
+Example: Water Quality Pesticide Performance

 We continued these sprays every 10 to14 days (or as close to that as we could depending on rain/wind) days with a total of 12 sprays of sulfur being applied to the treatment blocks as referenced in other work it seems to be that the amount of sprays rather than the specific timing has the largest impact.